skoky/erspan-rs/README.md

 # ERSPAN-RS

 Unwraps original packet from GRE/ERSPAN packet.
-For more details see (descriptoin on wikipedia)[https://en.wikipedia.org/wiki/Generic_Routing_Encapsulation]
+For more details see [description on wikipedia](https://en.wikipedia.org/wiki/Generic_Routing_Encapsulation)

 Tested on ERSPAN Type II only on linux and Cisco router.

 ## Usage